-11. If CO/CO_2 ratio is greater than 0.02 then proceed as follows to allow removal and cleaning of inner and rear heat exchanger flueways:

-a) Disconnect the electrical leads to the fan component protection sensor (Fig. 41).

-b) Loosen the screw retaining the gas injector pipe at the venturi (Fig. 41).

-c) Undo the two wing nuts to disconnect the fan (Fig. 41).

-d) Remove the fan and disconnect the electrical supply to it (Fig. 41).

-e) Remove the gas injector pipe from the gas valve (pushfit) (Fig. 41).

-f) Undo the condensate trap securing nut, lock nut and the condensate drain pipe.
-Remove the condensate trap and disconnect the sensor leads (Fig. 42).

-g) Remove the two screws securing the burner and remove the burner.
+- 11. To clean the heat exchanger and burner proceed as follows: - a) Disconnect the electrical leads to the fan component protection sensor (Fig. 41). - b) Loosen the screw retaining the gas injector pipe at the venturi (Fig. 41). - c) Undo the two wing nuts to disconnect the fan (Fig. 41). - d) Remove the fan and disconnect the electrical supply to it (Fig. 41). - e) Remove the gas injector pipe from the gas valve (push-fit) (Fig. 41). - f) Undo the condensate trap securing nut, lock nut and the condensate drain pipe.
+Remove the condensate trap and disconnect the sensor leads (Fig. 42). - g) Remove the two screws securing the burner and remove the burner.
 Visually inspect the internal burner baffle for obstruction.